StackVista/stackstate-docs/use/stackstate-ui/filters.md

 {% hint style="success" "self-hosted info" %}

-**StackState Self-Hosted**

-Extra information for the StackState Self-Hosted product:

-You can define custom labels to make searching for information easier.
+You can define [custom labels](../../configure/topology/tagging.md) to make searching for information easier.
 {% endhint %}

 To filter the topology using basic filters, click on the **View Filters** button on the left of the screen and select **Basic** under **Filter Topology**.